Spider-Man: Homecoming – A Review

 Other than that, Spider-Man: Homecoming is a fun time.
 It’s colorful, it’s zippy and it makes me excited to see this version of Peter Parker again.
 I know I’ve referenced the original trilogy multiple times in this review, but I do think this new entry is the first film to differentiate itself from what’s come before.
 It successfully stands on it’s own.
 It has personality, a vision and it makes for a pretty good Spider-Man movie.

-Posted on July 10, 2017, in comic books, movies, reviews and tagged amazing spider-man, iron man, marvel, marvel cinematic universe, michael keaton, movie review, review, robert downey jr, sam raimi, spider-man, spider-man homecoming, stan lee, superheroes, tobey maguire, tom holland, vulture, zendaya.
+Posted on July 10, 2017, in comic books, movie review, movies, reviews and tagged amazing spider-man, iron man, marvel, marvel cinematic universe, michael keaton, movie review, review, robert downey jr, sam raimi, spider-man, spider-man homecoming, stan lee, superheroes, tobey maguire, tom holland, vulture, zendaya.
 Bookmark the permalink.
 Leave a comment.